CIS-SoftwareDesign-S21/matrix-02-anthony-mario-josh-steven/README.md

 Graph is created using a jupyter notebook and matplotlib.
 I will look into setting up a virtual environment using poetry.
 One of the hurdles I have to overcome is runing mpi within my automate functions since it requires additional parameters.

+### Read in matrices

+Reading in matrices for tasks 1-4 was fairly standard and straight forward solution however I was having issues with incorporating reading MPI into my automate function.

 ## Distributed parallel computing
 Explain the architecture of your solution.